mcarvin8/sf-decomposer/README.md

   --json  Format output as json.

 DESCRIPTION
-  This command will read all of the decomposed files and recreate deployment compatible metadata files in each package directory.
+  This command will read the decomposed files and recreate deployment-compatible metadata files in each package directory.

-  You should run this before you deploy the metadata to an org.
+  You should run this before you deploy decomposed metadata to an org.

 EXAMPLES
   Recompose all flows: